ViRb3/game2d-dungeon/README.md

 - Repeat this process until no more collision is detected

 ## Further improvements
-A lot of improvements can be made to this game, given the current status is just a prototype.
-Nevertheless, some major notes include:
+A lot of improvements can be made to this game, given the current state is just a prototype.
+Some major notes include:

 ### Quality
 - More realistic gravity